martell/ellcc/libecc/src/nghttp2/doc/nghttpx.1.rst

     Set  path  to  server's private  key.
-Required  unless "no-tls" keyword is used in :option:`--frontend` option.
+Required  unless "no-tls" parameter is used in :option:`--frontend` option.

 .. describe:: <CERT>

     Set  path  to  server's  certificate.
-Required  unless "no-tls" keyword is used  in :option:`--frontend` option.
+Required  unless "no-tls"  parameter is  used in  :option:`--frontend` option.
 To make OCSP stapling work, this must be an absolute path.

 OPTIONS